jhonween/Waf/README.md

 # Waf
-This  is an Android DevelopmentFramwork by willard!
+This  is an Android DevelopmentFramwork developed by willard!
+# Waf简介